Miriam-Hein/pands-project2021/README.md

 ### Python as Data Analytics tool
 <div align="justify">
 Python is a programming language created for scientific computing tasks, which includes the analysis and visualisation of datasets.
-Originally the programming language was not designed for this tasks but due to the large active ecosystem of third party packages such as NumPy, Pandas, Matplotlib, seaborn and many more it is consitently used as a high level data analysation tool.
-It is an open source which is flexible and continuously improving.
+Originally the programming language was not designed for this tasks but due to the large active ecosystem of third party packages such as the Libraries NumPy, Pandas, Matplotlib, seaborn and many more used for analysis and data manipulation it is consitentlyconsistently used as a high level data analysation tool.
+Also, when compared against other programming languages such as R or MATLAB for example it can be noted that Python provides a platform for the processing of data as well as features that are unique to Python.
+It is an open source which is flexible and continuously improving due to constantly increasing number of support libraries, the implementation of algorithms of state-of-art methodologies, and the possibility to interface with other programming languages.
+As mentioned Python was not originally designed for data analysis therefore it can be used for other applications, such as generic programming, scripting, interfacing to databases, and web development which gives the additional advantage to develop data analysis projects that are compatible with the Web server for easy integration on the Web.
+Last to be noted the programming language Python is considered to be a simple language with a high intuitiveness and the ease of reading the code makes it the perfect choice for this project.
+[21]

 </div>

 #### Libraries